Start city: Phnom Penh

 Accommodation: Hotel in Mondulkiri.

 After breakfast at hotel, the driver will take you on 5 hour drive to Ratanakiri.
 The journey offers an excellent opportunity to observe rural Cambodia up–close.
 Located in Cambodia's far northeast, this rural rugged province of Ratanakiri is a 70% ethnic minority, which are known as "Chunchiet".
 Ratanakiri was as recently as 2002 seriously off the beaten track but has since been "discovered" step by step.
-Upon arrival in Veun Sai in the late afternoon, check in and enjoy your free time afterward.
+Upon arrival, check in and enjoy your free time afterward.

 Day 8: Ratanakiri - Kratie - Dolphin watching